mocaplatform/moca-ios-sdk/README.md

 Once downloaded the SDK, you’ll need to add all necessary frameworks to your project.

 1. Open your project in Xcode.
-2. Navigate to where you downloaded the SDK and drag the *MOCA.framework folder* into your project in Xcode.
+2. Navigate to where you downloaded the SDK and drag the `MOCA.framework folder` into your project in Xcode.
 3. Make sure Copy items into destination group's folder is selected.
 4. Press the Finish button.
 5. Ensure that you have added to your project the following dependent frameworks:
    	- AudioToolbox.framework
 	- CoreTelephony.framework
 	- MobileCoreServices.framework
 	- SystemConfiguration.framework
 	- CoreLocation.framework
 	- SystemConfiguration.framework

 To do this, select your project file in the file explorer, select your target, and select the Build Phases sub-tab.
-Under Link Binary with Libraries, press the + button, to select and add all required frameworks.
+Under Link Binary with Libraries, press the <i>+ button</i>, to select and add all required frameworks.

 Setting up the SDK
 --------------